inex/birdseye/README.md

 ## Live Examples

-INEX runs a number of Bird instances and many of them have a public looking glass powered by Bird's Eye as a standlone live example and also integrated with with IXP Manager as a frontend consumer.
+INEX runs a number of BIRD instances and many of them have a public looking glass powered by Bird's Eye as a standalone live example and also integrated with IXP Manager as a frontend consumer.

 * INEX Cork IPv4 Router Collector: https://www.inex.ie/rc1-cork-ipv4/
 * INEX Cork IPv6 Router Collector: https://www.inex.ie/rc1-cork-ipv6/

 The landing pages for the above also document the API calls available.

-You can see the IXP Manager integration for ~30 Bird daemons at INEX at https://www.inex.ie/ixp/lg.
+You can see the IXP Manager integration for ~30 BIRD daemons at INEX at https://www.inex.ie/ixp/lg.
 [GRNET](https://grnet.gr/en/) have also a public IXP Manager integration at: https://portal.gr-ix.gr/lg.

 ## Complementary Projects

-At the hackathon, the team also produced comsumers of this API:
+At the hackathon, the team also produced consumers of this API:

 * https://github.com/dfkbg/birdseye - Python CLI consumer by Daniel Karrenberg
 * https://github.com/ecix/birdseye - Python based web consumer by Matthias Hannig